vera-rykalina/rki_subtyping/README.md

 ├──
 ```

+## Output
 A decision is made based on a combination of three publicly available subtyping tools.
-Records with unclear or ambiguous subtypes are sorted and concatenated with the Stanford reference panels followed by a multiple suquence alignment (msa) via Mafft.
+Records with unclear or ambiguous subtypes are sorted and concatenated with the Stanford reference panels followed by a multiple suquence alignment (msa) via MAFFT.
 MSA samples are analysed, using IQTREE to make a final decision and respective updates.

 A final output of the pipeline is an .xlsx file formatted for an internal DB and a plot.
 The pipeline is supposed to be used for each sequencing run of 96 samples, including control samples.